-This direction was reaffirmed last February 2018 by a new government plan to prevent radicalization entitled "Prevention to Protect."
-Now erected into a public policy in its own right, prevention through the exercise of citizenship must be reinforced to become compulsory for all minors under our responsibility.
+This direction is reaffirmed in the February 2018 new government plan to prevent radicalization entitled "Prevention to Protect."
+Now erected into a public policy in its own right, prevention through the exercise of citizenship (traveling exhibitions: "13-18 questions of justice", "Me, young citizen", ...), must be reinforced to become general for all minors under our responsibility.